thoth-station/adviser/docs/source/unit.rst

 A pipeline unit
 ---------------

-All units are derived from :class:`Unit <thoth.adviser.unit.Unit>` and :class:`Unit <thoth.adviser.unit.UnitPackage>` that provide a common base for implemented units of any type.
+All units are derived from :class:`Unit <thoth.adviser.unit.Unit>` that provides a common base for implemented units of any type.
 The base class also provides access to the input pipeline vectors and other properties that are accessible by :class:`context abstraction <thoth.adviser.context.Context>`.
-See :ref:`pipeline section
-<pipeline>` as a prerequisite for pipeline unit documentation.
+See :ref:`pipeline section <pipeline>` as a prerequisite for pipeline unit documentation.

 Note the instantiation of units is done once during pipeline creation - units are kept instantiated during stack generation pipeline run.